rust-lang/rfcs/text/0000-security-advisories.md

    """
    ```

 2. After `$EDITOR` exits, Cargo validates the content.
-This includes verifying
-   that:
+Some rules:

    - the file is valid TOML
-   - none of the table keys have ben removed
+   - Optional keys may be either `false` or absent.
    - the `description` contains not only whitespace.
 More text than a paragraph
      should be allowed, but not wished.
    - `package` exists on Crates.io and the versions specified in `versions` exist